Promoting Education And Finding Support For National Aphasia Awareness Month

 Takeaway

-June is Aphasia Awareness Month to raise awareness for people living with this condition.
+June is national Aphasia Awareness Month to raise awareness for people living with this condition.
 Aphasia is a common language and speech disability that impacts over two million Americans and millions of others worldwide.
 National Aphasia Awareness Month, organized by the National Aphasia Association, aims to empower these individuals in their care and provide resources to communities.
-If you are having trouble coping with symptoms of this condition, you may benefit from speaking to a therapist.
-If you feel hesitant to speak with a therapist in person about your condition, you might consider online therapy.
+If you are having trouble coping with symptoms of aphasia, you may benefit from speaking to a therapist.
+If you feel hesitant to speak with a therapist in person about your aphasia, you might consider online therapy.
 With BetterHelp, you can be matched with a therapist who has experience helping people who have aphasia or other language difficulties.
 Take the first step toward getting support with aphasia and contact BetterHelp today.

 Learn how to cope with challenging events